mappiamo/mapi-geoCMS/doc/index.rst

 Widgets on your template
 ========================

 You can insert several widgets to your own #mappiamo template.
 You have to edit tamplete files only with your favorite IDE / text editor.
+Widgets are the part of ducument front-end with several functions.
+Some of them can be inserted to the content, some of then can be inserted to the sidebar on left or right.

+.. note:: If the widger name contains word "Box", the widget primary created for the sidebar, not the column of main content. but because the template can be modified with several tricks, these widget can be used under or within the main content text.

 Address
 -------